jaswantsharma7/student-app/README.md

 ### 3. Configure Environment Variables

-Create a `.env` file in the project root and add your MongoDB connection URI:
+Create a `.env` file in the project root:

 ```env
 MONGODB_URI=your_mongodb_connection_string